moveax41h/runbooks/Vocab.md

 ### sysenter stuff
 `sysenter`, `syscall`, and (obsolete) `int 0x2e` are used to "bridge the gap" from userland to kernel mode.
 The way this works is that a userland routine places a code which corresponds to a given kernel function (inside of the System Service Descriptor Table) inside of eax.
 It then executes the instruction `sysenter` which calls `KiFastSystemCall`.
-This routine takes the code from eax and searches the SSDT and eventually the `KiServiceTable` table which is an array of function pointers which serves as the lookup table for the code placed in eax.
+This routine takes the code from eax and searches the *System Service **descriptor** table* -> *System Service Table* which finally has a pointer to an array of function pointers, which is called the *System Service **Dispatch** Table* (`KiServiceTable`) which serves as the lookup table for the code placed in eax.
 This tells the kernel which function to execute and at this point, it also fetches the stack and passes in the arguments as well.

 See the SSDT in code:
 ```C